Gurkeerat08/AWS-Lambda-Setup-Local/README.md

    - Create an `event.json` file with the required payload.

 2. **Replace Environment Variables**
-   - Replace all environment variables in your lambda with the values obtained from [the provided Python script](https://github.com/Gurkeerat08/AWS-Lambda-Setup-Local/blob/main/environment_variables.py).
+   - Replace all environment variables in your lambda with the values in the json obtained from [the provided Python script](https://github.com/Gurkeerat08/AWS-Lambda-Setup-Local/blob/main/environment_variables.py).
    - Before pushing the code, make sure to revert back to the `os.environment` approach.

 3. **Run Lambda Locally**